jttttsound/roblox-asset-rip/README.md

 BUNDLE ID's ARE NOT SUPPORTED!
 If you are downloading a bundle, find the normal ID for the bundle.

 # how to use
-1: Download the exe
+1: Download the ZIP file

-2: If the exe is renamed to something else be sure to name it "rblx-rip.exe"

-3: Create a folder called "RBLX-RIP"

-4: Put the exe inside of the folder

-5: In the folder create another folder called "assets"

-6: You should be able to run the program now.
-Happy ripping.
+2: Extract it

+3: Read the readme.txt if you want and run the program

+4: You're practically done now lol, happy ripping

 # supported assets
 | Asset Name  | Description of asset |